-- a) recommending clauses, treasury management policy/practices for approval, reviewing the same regularly, and monitoring compliance - b) submitting regular treasury management policy reports - c) submitting budgets and budget variations - d) receiving and reviewing management information reports - e) reviewing the performance of the treasury management function - ensuring the adequacy of treasury management resources and skills, and the effective division of responsibilities within the treasury management function - g) ensuring the adequacy of internal audit, and liaising with external audit - h) recommending the appointment of external service providers. - i) The responsible officer has delegated powers through this policy to take the most appropriate form of borrowing from the approved sources, and to make the most appropriate form of investments in approved instruments. - j) The responsible officer may delegate his power to borrow and invest to members of his staff, principally the Finance Manager, to act as temporary cover for leave/sickness.
-All transactions must be authorised by at least two of the bank signatories as approved in the Treasury Management Strategy Appendix 6. - k) The responsible officer will ensure that Treasury Management Policy is adhered to, and if not will bring the matter to the attention of elected members as soon as possible. - Prior to entering into any capital financing, lending or investment transaction, it is the responsibility of the responsible officer to be satisfied, by reference to the Council's legal department and external advisors as appropriate, that the proposed transaction does not breach any statute, external regulation or the Council's Financial Regulations - m) It is also the responsibility of the responsible officer to ensure that the
+- a) recommending clauses, treasury management policy/practices for approval, reviewing the same regularly, and monitoring compliance - b) submitting regular treasury management policy reports - c) submitting budgets and budget variations - d) receiving and reviewing management information reports - e) reviewing the performance of the treasury management function - f) ensuring the adequacy of treasury management resources and skills, and the effective division of responsibilities within the treasury management function - g) ensuring the adequacy of internal audit, and liaising with external audit - h) recommending the appointment of external service providers. - i) The responsible officer has delegated powers through this policy to take the most appropriate form of borrowing from the approved sources, and to make the most appropriate form of investments in approved instruments. - The responsible officer may delegate his power to borrow and invest to members of his staff.
+The Treasury Manager, the Senior Officer Treasury Management Team or the Accountancy Assistants Treasury Management Team must conduct all dealing transactions, or staff authorised by the responsible officer to act as temporary cover for leave/sickness.
+All transactions must be authorised by at least two of the named officers above. - k) The responsible officer will ensure that Treasury Management Policy is adhered to, and if not will bring the matter to the attention of elected members as soon as possible. - Prior to entering into any capital financing, lending or investment transaction, it is the responsibility of the responsible officer to be satisfied, by reference to the Council's legal department and external advisors as appropriate, that the proposed transaction does not breach any statute, external regulation or the Council's Financial Regulations m) It is also the responsibility of the responsible officer to ensure that the Council complies with the requirements of The Non Investment Products Code (formerly known as The London Code of Conduct) for principals and broking firms in the wholesale markets.

-Responsible Section/Team Finance Version/Status 2016/17 v1 Responsible Author Head of Finance Date Agreed TBC Date last Amended Feb 2016 Agreed at TBC Due for Review Feb 2017 Page 21
+Responsible Section/Team Finance Version/Status 2013/14 v2 Responsible Author Head of Finance Date Agreed TBC Date last Amended Feb 2013 Agreed at TBC Due for Review Feb 2014 Page 22